Rhythm game accessories: Use as a MIDI controller

 The keyboard controller is also MIDI compatible via a standard MIDI port (5-pin DIN connector) on its side.
 As such it can be connected to most synthesizers (via a MIDI cable) and computers (via a MIDI-to-USB adapter), allowing the controller to be used as a real musical instrument.
 The controller transmits keyboard notes on MIDI channel 1.

 When in MIDI mode, the various non-keyboard controls (with the exception of the sync button) are re-mapped to MIDI commands.
 The touch-strip acts as a modulation wheel or, when the overdrive button is held, as a pitch wheel.
-The /X/1 button decrements the octave (i.e. shifts it down so, for example, the C3 key becomes C2), while the /B button increments it (shifts it up); these can be used multiple times to get to various different octave settings from -1 (MIDI notes 0-11, or C−1-B0) to 7 (notes 96-107, or C7-B8).
+The //1 button decrements the octave (i.e. shifts it down so, for example, the C3 key becomes C2), while the / button increments it (shifts it up); these can be used multiple times to get to various different octave settings from -1 (MIDI notes 0–11, or C−1-B0) to 7 (notes 96–107, or C7-B8).
 This applies to the "base" octave (red and yellow keys); the other keys also shift in relation to this, making the highest possible note C9.
-The /Y/2 and /A buttons increment or decrement the program number (respectively), while the Start/+, Home/Guide and Select/Back/- send real-time system stop, continue and start messages (respectively).
+The //2 and / buttons increment or decrement the program number (respectively), while the Start/+, Home/Guide and Select/Back/- send real-time system stop, continue and start messages (respectively).
 Up on the d-pad toggles the keyboard between standard and drum mapping mode, which maps the lower octave (red and yellow keys) to MIDI drum notes (transmitted on channel 10).
 The remaining d-pad buttons/directions allow switching of analog pedal functions; down sets it as a channel volume controller, left as an expression pedal (default) and right sets it as a foot controller.